 “It’s like the movie Avatar, but if the cast was in the theatre with you”Sam Kebede (“The Host”)

 We had the chance to experience Loveseat at the 2019 Venice Film Festival, and we joined forces with our friends at Fanheart3 to bring you a very special interview.
-Fanheart3 is a cultural association which is very close to our heart, as not only does it celebrate fan culture, but it is in charge of three official collateral Awards of the Venice Film Festival itself (click here to read all about it!).
+Fanheart3 is a cultural association which is very close to our heart, as not only does it celebrate fan culture, but it is in charge of three official collateral Awards of the Venice Film Festival itself (Read all about it at Fanheart3!).